ResistancePlatform/resistance-desktop-wallet/README.md

 ```bash
 $ yarn i18n
 ```
-Locales are generated into the `./locales` directory.
+Locales are poured into the `./locales` directory.
 <hr><br>

 ## Packaging